jaronoff97/blog/README.md

 # Jacob Aronoff's Personal Blog

-This blog is Jekyll based, and the theme comes from [here](https://victorvoid.github.io/space-jekyll-template/).
+This blog is gatsby based, and the theme comes from [here](https://github.com/alxshelepenok/gatsby-starter-lumen).
 I'm not a good designer, and I thank the creator for making this!

 ## License
 The MIT License (MIT)

-Copyright (c) 2016 Victor Igor
+Copyright (c) 2016-2018 Alexander Shelepenok

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal